Australia’s history in establishing a national coordinated approach on the issues of infection control in hospitals has not been a happy one.

-Rafts of recommendations were made and enthusiastically endorsed by various health ministers, but such was the size of the task of getting the eight different jurisdictions to agree on a national approach, few recommendations were implemented, frustrating the many professionals involved in formulating them.
+Rafts of recommendations were made and enthusiastically endorsed by various health ministers, but such was the size of the task of getting the eight different jurisdictions to agree on a national approach, few recommendations were implemented, frustrating the many professionals involved in

 In January 2006, the issues regained some much-needed momentum when the government replaced the Australian Council on Safety and Quality in Healthcare with a new safety and quality body – the Australian Commission on Safety and Quality in Healthcare.

 The commission had a five-year brief that included urgent attention to developing a national approach to reducing HAIs.

 The commission got up to speed by establishing a Healthcare-Associated Infection Program with a number of key projects as part of its overall strategy.

 The first was the National Surveillance Initiative that explored options for a national HAI monitoring system and in 2008 provided governments with a range of recommendations and guidelines for implementation.